Men's Health

 Finger Length Is Linked to COVID Risk

-A small preliminary study found that people with relatively short ring fingers compared to the rest of their digits are more likely to get severe COVID and be hospitalized.
+In another preliminary study, Manning and his team found that people with relatively short ring fingers compared to the rest of their digits are more likely to get severe COVID and be hospitalized.
 This was true regardless of sex.
-However, even more striking was that people whose pointer finger to ring finger ratio and middle finger to little finger ratio were different between their left and right hands had a substantially higher risk of hospitalization.
+Even more striking was that people whose index finger to ring finger ratio and middle finger to little finger ratio were different between their left and right hands had a substantially higher risk of hospitalization.

 This article was originally published on